clearlinux/clear-linux-documentation/source/guides/maintenance/cpu-performance.rst

 ********

-Modern x86 :abbr:`CPUs (central processing units)` employ a number of features and technologies to balance performance, energy, and thermal efficiencies.
+Modern x86 :abbr:`CPUs (central processing units)` employ a number of features to balance performance, energy, and thermal efficiency.

-By default, |CL| prioritizes maximum CPU performance with the philosophy that the faster the program finishes execution, the faster the CPU can return to a low energy idle state.
-It is important to understand and evaluate all of these technologies when troubleshooting or considering changing the defaults.
+By default, |CL| prioritizes maximum CPU performance assuming that the faster the program finishes execution, the faster the CPU can return to a low energy idle state.
+It is important to understand and evaluate the impact of each feature when troubleshooting or considering changing the defaults.

 .. contents::
    :local: